Best credit cards for good credit of January 2020

 Why We Like It: Since Chase rewards points can be redeemed through the Chase travel portal or transferred directly at a 1:1 ratio to a number of airline and hotel loyalty programs, the Chase Sapphire Preferred® Card gives its cardholders the freedom they long for when using their rewards points to book a trip, making it an ideal option for those who are not loyal to one particular airline or hotel brand when they travel.
 Furthermore, when redeeming for travel with Chase Ultimate Rewards® get 25% more value, adding more bang to your redemption buck.

 The Bonus: Receive 60,000 bonus points after you spend $4,000 on purchases in your first 3 months of account membership, equivalent to $750 in travel when redeemed through Chase Ultimate Rewards®.

-The Rewards: Earn 2 points on travel and dining at restaurants and 1 point on everything else.
-Get 25% more value when you redeem your points for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+The Rewards: Earn two points on travel and dining at restaurants and one point on everything else.
+Plus earn five points on Lyft rides through March 2022.
+That's three points in addition to the two points you already earn on travel.
+You'll also get 25% more value when you redeem your points for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.